HOME

 Oddar Meanchey

 This is Cambodia's newest province, sliced out of northern Siem Reap.
 Though small and impoverished, by location and recent history, it has a chance actually to grab a few tourists.
-The advantage of its location comes from the opening of the border with Thailand at O'Smach and that newly constructed roads provide access to Preah Vihear temple if coming from Siem Reap.
+The advantage of its location comes from the opening of the border with Thailand at O'Smach and Anlong Veng and that newly constructed roads provide access more or less to Preah Vihear temple if coming from Siem Reap.
 As for history, it was the village of Anlong Veng that was the final Khmer Rouge stronghold and on the nearby Dangrek Escarpment, Pol Pot was tried, placed under house arrest and subsequently died in April 1998.

 Oddar Meanchey is bordered by Banteay Meanchey to the west, Thailand to the north, Preah Vihear to the east, and Siem Reap to the south.